falsebeing/vote_extender/README.md

 Predicts expected vote counts by current trend

-Program tracks changes to one state
+Program tracks changes to one state per session

 Each time you run the program you tell it the state to predict for and the current vote tally there.
 Then add however many counties you want.
 Tell program the current tally and percent reported for the county